Tech Tips

 All of this, coupled with a plethora of variations in skin, makes it obvious why the development of skin contact adhesives keeps many scientists employed.
 If you’re seeking to break into this aspect of the health care market, knowing your Ps and Qs about skin adhesion will be essential to talking the talk with potential customers.
 It’s a lot more complex than choosing the cheapest product out there.
 Understanding the properties of each adhesive under consideration is necessary to ensure application success and client satisfaction.

-The good news is that there are adhesives available that work.
+The good news is that there are medical grade adhesives available that work.
 Acrylics tend to be the adhesives of choice because they are generally able to adhere without leaving a lot of residue or causing too much pain upon removal.
 For delicate or compromised skin, silicone adhesives are much gentler and are often chosen for use on neonatal and elderly patients where a more aggressive adhesive could damage the skin.
 The challenge is zeroing in on just the right one.

 *BAND-AID is a registered trademark of Johnson & Johnson.